-The purpose of the USFWS's Federal action of approving an Amended HCP and issuing an ITP is to authorize take of the Mojave desert tortoise incidental to the covered activities proposed by the County, while ensuring conservation of the species by minimizing and mitigating the impacts from the anticipated take to the maximum extent practicable.
+The purpose of the USFWS's Federal action of reviewing an Amended HCP and issuing an ITP is to authorize take of the Mojave desert tortoise incidental to the covered activities proposed by the County, while ensuring conservation of the species by minimizing and mitigating the impacts from the anticipated take to the maximum extent practicable.
 Issuance of such a permit will allow the County to proceed with covered activities while complying with the ESA.
-It also will provide regulatory assurances to the County that the USFWS would not impose additional Mojave desert tortoise conservation measures during the 25-year duration of the permit as long as the County is properly implementing the Amended HCP and the existence of any listed species is not jeopardized.
+It also will provide regulatory assurances to the County that the USFWS would not impose additional Mojave desert tortoise conservation measures during the duration of the permit as long as the County is properly implementing the Amended HCP and the existence of any listed species is not jeopardized.
 The applicant's Amended HCP must include all elements as required by ESA Section 10(a)(2)(A) and satisfy the issuance criteria for incidental take authorization that are outlined in Section 10(a)(2)(B).

 The need for the USFWS's proposed action is to respond to the County's application for an ITP that addresses covered activities that have the potential to result in take of threatened and endangered species, pursuant to ESA Section 10(a)(1)(B) and its implementing regulations and policies.
 Before making a permit issuance decision, the USFWS must analyze the impacts of implementing the proposed Amended HCP and ITP to the human environment, disclose those analyses to the public, and consider public feedback.
 The USFWS must conduct intra-USFWS ESA Section 7 consultation to ensure the permit issuance criterion for not jeopardizing the continued existence of Federally listed species is met.
 The USFWS must determine if the HCP satisfies all statutory and regulatory requirements, including ESA Section 10(a)(2)(B) issuance criteria.
-The USFWS will evaluate whether the amended conservation strategy offsets to the maximum extent practicable the take requested in the Amended HCP.